-Financial liabilities are classified into one of two categories: FVTPL or other financial liabilities.
+Financial liabilities are classified into one of two categories: FVTPL or amortized cost

-Accounts payable and accrued liabilities, and the accrued annual incentive plan are classified as other financial liabilities which are measured at amortized cost.
+Accounts payable and accrued liabilities, accrued annual incentive plan, and income taxes payable are classified and measured at amortized cost.
 Syndicated debt is designated as FVTPL, as the Company's investment portfolio is evaluated on a fair value basis.